qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - is dark mode coming soon
 - i wish there is a dark mode for this thanks
 - the dark mode feature is missing in the is app
-- great app dark mode would be much tbsp
+- great app dark mode would be much easier on the eyes
 - love the app so far any chance of dark mode in the future
 - needs dark theme
 - please add a dark email theme thanks
 - add dark theme
 - please create a dark theme please thanks
-- need dark theme tbsp
+- need dark theme
 - please add dark theme this app is the best but i don't think i'll use it because of no dark theme
 - it needs dark theme
 - a possible dark theme for the app
 - is there not an option for a dark theme
 - you need a dark theme
-- i love the tbsp is there a plan to make a dark theme for tbsp
+- i love the app is there a plan to make a dark theme for this
 - please include a dark theme
-- fantastic app the only thing that would make it better is a dark theme please please please give us the option for a dark theme
+- fantastic app the only thing that would make it better is a dark theme give us the option for a dark theme
 - best email app please support dark theme
 - need a dark theme
 - i missing dark theme